visciang/mbs/docs/getting-started.md

 ✔ - c_native_binary   (0.964 sec) ~ KGKJ6WES7BRUW5UFTSE2GG2QZONVGDB6PKTCEEEQ7XAT63XQBM4A
 ```

-If you revert the change just made in `examples/monorepo/components/c_examples/c_shared_library/lib.c` and run again the build, you will see it's fully cached.
+If we revert the change just made in `examples/monorepo/components/c_examples/c_shared_library/lib.c` and run again the build, we will see it's fully cached.

 Let's go on building all the components (it will take a while):